linear-a/rhino.inside/JavaScript/Sample-3/README.md

 The sample has been tested on Windows 10, Rhino 7 WIP, and Node.js 8.11.12 (though should work on more recent versions of Node.js)

 There are two projects in this sample:
-- `InsideElectron.csproj` - Compiles to a .net Core 2.0 class library with one class and several method.
+- `InsideElectron.csproj` - Compiles to a .net Core 2.0 class library with one class and several methods.
 This class contains the code to start Rhino.
 - `InsideElectronApp` - The Electron app that provides a GUI and launches Rhino and Grasshopper from JavaScript.

 ### Dependencies